Pi4J/pi4j.github.io/content/documentation/shutdown.md

 ---
-title: 'Shutting down the Pi4J Context'
+title: Shutting down the Pi4J Context
+weight: 150
 ---

 At the end of our application, the context needs to be shutdown to release the I/O and clean up the used resources.